SBCV/QGIS-Plugin-Geojson-Filling/README.md

   <img src="doc/images/qgis_toolbar_plugin_rectangle_red.png" />

 ## Usage
+The plugin adds a button which allows to modify the rendering of all (or all selected) vector layers (i.e. the loaded geojson files) in the current QGIS session.
+Instead of the default random color, a specific property of each geojson file is used for rendering the corresponding layer.

-The plugin uses available color `properties` of the `geojson` file to correctly visualize the geojson feature in QGIS.
-By default, it is looking for a property named `fill` as shown in the example below.
+By default, the plugin is looking for a property named `fill` as shown in the example below.

 ```json
 {